Estecka/mc-Shifting-Wares/README.md

 	This also prevents offers from being refilled, if they have a remaining uses.

 ## Exploration map trades
-Minecraft permanently saves any create map, and lock their structures from appearing on other exploration maps.
+Minecraft permanently saves all created maps, and lock their structures from appearing on other exploration maps.
 To prevent daily rerolls from throwing away endless amounts of unsold maps, those trades are handled differently.

 By default, map trades will never be rerolled.
 They may only be rerolled if the gamerule `shiftingWares.allowMapReroll` is enabled, and if the trade has been used at least once.

+## Workstation protection

+Breaking and replacing a villager's workstation no longer forces the villager to reroll its trades.
+The initial trades are generated with a deterministic random, using the villager's UUID as the seed.

+This is controlled by the gamerule `shiftingWares.workstationProtection`.

-## Technical details
+## Miscellani technical details
-- If a villager is unable to generate all registered trades for a level, it will be replaced with an empty trade.
-With vanilla trades, this should only ever happen to cartographers, who are unable to generate explorer maps in worlds with no structures.
+- If a villager is unable to generate a trade for a slot, it will be replaced with an empty trade.
+In vanilla, this should only ever happen to cartographers, who are unable to generate explorer maps in worlds with no structures.
-These paddings are required to ensure trades are rerolled with one of equivalent level; a trade's position in the list is the only indication to its level.
+These empty paddings are required to ensure trades are rerolled with ones of equivalent level, because a trade's position in the list is the only indication to its level.
 Placeholder trades will never take the place of a valid trade; they will only show up if all other options are exhausted.

-- The "Demand Bonus" game mechanic is mostly removed, because the demand bonus data is deleted along with the offers that are rerolled.
-Any effect it may still have is uncertain.
+- As a side effect of this mod, the "Demand Bonus" mechanic has its effect greatly diminished, because the demand bonus data is deleted along with the offers that are rerolled.

 - Depleted rerolls have a chance to yield duplicate trades.